Published: October 2024

 In the struggle to know what’s best for your aging family member, look out for these warning signs to give you some much needed clarity as you sort through the tough decisions you need to make.

-• They have worsening hygiene
+• Poor or worsening personal hygiene

-• They suffer physical health issues
+• Ongoing physical health problems

 While it may not seem like it right now, you have the opportunity to give your mom, dad, or loved one a valuable gift—the gift of helping him or her transition to a lifestyle that will prevent premature decline and provide experiences that are full of life.